ivotron/popper2-paper/paper/paper.md

 - id: run-training
   uses: docker://gw000/keras
   args: ["./scripts/run_training.sh"]
+  env:
+    NUM_EPOCHS: '10'
+    BATCH_SIZE: '128'
 ```

 The `download` step downloads the MNIST dataset in the workspace.
 The `verify` step verifies the downloaded archives against precomputed checksums.
 The `train` step then starts training the model on this downloaded dataset and records the duration of the training.
-The download and train steps use a Keras docker image and the verify step uses a lightweight alpine image.
+The download and train steps use a Keras docker image and the verify step uses a light-weight alpine image.
 Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step otherwise it could make dependency management complex, hence defeating the purpose of containers.

 The general paradigm for building reproducible workflows with Popper usually consists of the following steps: